Seal Islands (South Shetland Islands)

 The Seal Islands (also known as Îles des Phoques, Islas Foca, Islotes Foca and Seal Rocks) are a group of small islands and rocky islets lying about 7 km north and north-west of Elephant Island, in the South Shetland Islands of Antarctica.
 They extend east–west for about 5 km, and are separated from Elephant Island by Sealers Passage.
 The group takes its name from the largest island, which Captain William Smith named Seal Island in 1820 because of the number of seals killed there.

 Description

 Seal Island, the largest in the group, has a coastline of precipitous cliffs, with a sandy beach on the western shore and some small coves.
 It rises to 125 m in height.
 It is constituted of poorly consolidated sedimentary rocks which are susceptible to wave and runoff erosion.
-Other islands in the group are similarly rocky with steep cliffs and few beaches.
+Other islands in the group are also rocky with steep cliffs and few beaches.
 Ice-cover is seasonal.